-The Government seem intent on forcing the Self Employed to eventually file quarterly records but thankfully the timetable of this reform has been delayed and Businesses will not now be mandated to use the Making Tax Digital for Business system until April 2019 and then only to meet their VAT obligations.
+The Government seem intent on forcing the Self Employed to eventually file quarterly figures for Income Tax but thankfully the timetable of this reform has been delayed until at least April 2020.
+VAT registered businesses will however be mandated to use the Making Tax Digital for Business system to meet their VAT obligations from April 2019.
 This will apply to businesses who have a turnover above the VAT threshold – the smallest businesses will not be required to use the system yet, although they can choose to do so voluntarily.
-We will be liaising with you in due course to discuss how to deal with these extra filing and bookkeeping requirements.

 From April 2017 the tax relief given on Loan Interest for Landlords will gradually reduce in circumstances where without Loan Interest the Landlord would be a higher rate taxpayer, these rules are to be phased in over 4 years.